dimitri-koussa/sonatype-nexus-docker/README.md

 Docker version of Sonatype Nexus.

-The versions of this docker container match that of Nexus itself.
+The versions Nexus used by the images of this project match the versions of the images themselves.

 Usage
 ------